wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/EnablingFTPAccess.md

 ftp> put file
 ftp> ls /var/www/html/file

-when the updates to the webroot have been made:
+When the updates to the webroot have been made:

 >     usermod -L ftp_46732

-# Tighten up the firewall that you opened up earlier
+Tighten up the firewall that you opened up earlier

 >     ufw status numbered
 >     ufw delete <rule_no>